alanmaulanaa/telecom-customer-churn/README.md

 _2. What seem to be the key drivers of customer churn?_
 _3. Identify the causes of customers churning_
 _4. What is the customer profile for a customer that churned, joined, and stayed?
 Are they different?_
-_5. Is the company losing high value customers?
-If so, how can they retain them?_
+_5. Is the company losing high value customers?_

 - Datasets Source : https://www.mavenanalytics.io/data-playground.
 - Source: IBM Cognos Analytics.